tungstenfabric/tf-specs/R2105/l3mh.md

    computes using loopback address on compute node via physical interfaes which are multihomed as identified above.
    Ip address and reachibility for loopback interface should be made persistent across reboots.
 This loopback ip is populated in contrail-vrouter-agent.conf on each compute node by provisioning script.

+- Instead of the netfilter hook that is used in case of multihoming when vrouter is in Kernel mode, a source routing technique will be used in case of multihoming when vrouter is in DPDK mode.
+To enable this, a default vrf for source route will be configured on the kernel during deployment.
+After this configuration, any packet with the lo:0 IP as a source IP will be sent to the vhost0 interface.
+    - Eg: (If 80.1.1.1/32 is the loopback IP(lo:0)), the following configuration is used for source routing using a random table number 100: ip route add table 100 to default dev vhost0 ip rule add from 80.1.1.1/32 table 100

 **9. Implementation**
 =====================